elusivecodes/FrostDateTime/README.md

 For a full list of supported options, see the [Date.prototype.toLocaleString](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleString) documentation.

-If a timezone is not specified in the options, the timezone of the *DateTime* will be used.
+If a timeZone is not specified in the options, the timeZone of the *DateTime* will be used.

 ```javascript
 const localeString = date.toLocaleString(locale, options);